 Day-to-day activities and most sports require our upper bodies to move against little external resistance.
 Whether it’s throwing, making a tackle on the field, or performing a golf swing, we need adequate mobility in our shoulders.

 The shoulder is one of the most mobile joints in our body.
 However, it sacrifices stability for this needed mobility.
-In this blog post, we’ll explore the concept of shoulder dislocation and subluxation, as well as the factors that contribute to shoulder stability and the rehabilitation for shoulder instability.
+In this article, we will explore the concept of shoulder dislocation and subluxation, as well as the factors that contribute to shoulder stability, and the rehabilitation for shoulder instability.

 The Difference Between Dislocation and Subluxation: